 Clinical Trials Methods Course

 The Clinical Trials Methods Course teaches surgical investigators the concepts and skills necessary to develop a protocol for a clinical trial that is fundable by a peer-reviewed agency.
-The next Clinical Trials Methods Course will be held November 6–10, 2015 in Chicago.
+The next Clinical Trials Methods Course was held November 6–10, 2015 in Chicago.

-The Outcomes Research Course is designed to provide clinical and health services researchers possessing varying degrees of experience in the field with the fundamentals, mechanisms, and resources to conduct effective outcomes research.
-The next offering of this course will be held fall/winter 2016.
+The Health Services Research Methods Course is designed to provide clinical and health services researchers possessing varying degrees of experience in the field with the fundamentals, mechanisms, and resources to conduct effective outcomes research.
+The next offering of this course will be held December 8–10, 2016, in Chicago, IL.